open-contracting/ocdskit/README.rst

 schema-report
 ~~~~~~~~~~~~~

-Reports details of a JSON Schema (open and closed codelists).
+Reports details of a JSON Schema (open and closed codelists, definitions that can use a common $ref in the versioned release schema).

 ::